thebobfather2/buildtorarity/README.md

   <li>Choose a font you like, then scroll down and select the exact stlye you want.</li>
   <li>View the "selected families", then copy the <'link'> and paste in into the index.html under line 15.</li>
   <li>You will then use the CSS rules box to replace the font family for the text you want to change (it will look like font-family: 'Ubuntu', sans-serif;).
 More on this later...</li>
+  <li>EXAMPLE: To change the font of the title on the home page, go to Home.css and replace the font-family on line 24.</li>
 </ul>

 ## Contact Us Below For Help!